anskh-labs/faster/README.md

-#Faster
+# Faster

-PHP 8 MVC Framework based on composer and PSR
+PHP 8.2+ MVC Framework based on Composer and PSR